joernio/joern/docs/content/querying/_index.md

 ## Expression Types and Starters

-For each node label, a corresponding *expression type* is defined in the query language, e.g., `Method` for nodes with the label `METHOD`, and `Local` for nodes with the label `LOCAL`.
+For each node label, a corresponding *type* is defined in the query language, e.g., `Method` for nodes with the label `METHOD`, and `Local` for nodes with the label `LOCAL`.
 For each label, we also define a *starter* that represents all nodes with that label.
 For